- Send an announcement about a new app version and encourage users to upgrade. — Identifier: app version

 Identifiers you can use for segmentation

-In the Message, A/B Test, and In-App Automation composers and with the
+You can create single-use segments in the Message, A/B Test, In-App Automation, Scene, and Survey composers and with the

 1. Cannot be targeted directly.
-You must create a reusable segment in the Segment Builder that includes this data, then select that segment in the Audience step in the In-App Automation composer.
+You must create a reusable segment in the Segment Builder that includes this data, then select that segment in the Audience step in the In-App Automation, Scene, or Survey composer.
 Minimum SDKs required: iOS 14.2.0, Android 14.1.0.

 Client-side vs server-side data